traefik/traefik/docs/user-guide/kubernetes.md

           servicePort: http
 ```

-Note that priority values must be quoted to avoid them being interpreted as numbers (which are illegal for annotations).
+Note that priority values must be quoted to avoid numeric interpretation (which are illegal for annotations).

 ## Forwarding to ExternalNames

 When specifying an [ExternalName](https://kubernetes.io/docs/concepts/services-networking/service/#services-without-selectors),
 Træfik will forward requests to the given host accordingly and use HTTPS when the Service port matches 443.
 This still requires setting up a proper port mapping on the Service from the Ingress port to the (external) Service port.

-## Disable passing the Host header
+## Disable passing the Host Header

-By default Træfik will pass the incoming Host header on to the upstream resource.
+By default Træfik will pass the incoming Host header to the upstream resource.

-There are times however where you may not want this to be the case.
-For example if your service is of the ExternalName type.
+However, there are times when you may not want this to be the case.
+For example, if your service is of the ExternalName type.

-### Disable entirely
+### Disable globally

-Add the following to your toml config:
+Add the following to your TOML configuration file:

 ```toml
 disablePassHostHeaders = true
 ```

-### Disable per ingress
+### Disable per Ingress

-To disable passing the Host header per ingress resource set the `traefik.frontend.passHostHeader` annotation on your ingress to `false`.
+To disable passing the Host header per ingress resource set the `traefik.frontend.passHostHeader` annotation on your ingress to `"false"`.

-Here is an example ingress definition:
+Here is an example definition:

 ```yaml
 apiVersion: extensions/v1beta1